SimonLeclere/SimonLeclere/.github/ISSUE_TEMPLATE/Answer 2.md

 ---
-name: 'Answer 3 : Dalton'
+name: 'Answer 3 : A scorpion'
 about: "(╯°□°）╯︵ ┻━┻"
-title: quiz|310|Dalton
+title: quiz|610|A scorpion
 labels: ''
 assignees: ''